n. Provisions

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on historical data.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 7.2.
 The Company does not hold collateral as security.
 The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.

-As per managmenet policy there is no credit risk on trade receivables arising on account of transactions with related parties.
+As per management policy there is no credit risk on trade receivables arising on account of transactions with related parties.

-The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank term loans etc.33% (31 March 2023: 37%) of the Company's borrowings including current maturities of noncurrent borrowings will mature in less than one year at 31 March 2024 based on the carrying value of borrowings including current maturities of non-current borrowings reflected in the financial statements.
-The Company assessed the concentration of risk with respect to refinancing its debt and concluded it to be low.
-The Company has access to a sufficient variety of sources of funding and debt maturing within 12 months can be rolled over with existing lenders.
+The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank term loans.
+In the current year, the entire borrowings have been prepaid.
+In previous financial year 33% of total Company's borrowings including current maturities of the non-current borrowings has matured in less than one year as at 31 March 2024 based on the carrying value of borrowings as reflected in the financial statements.

 (v) Capital management